Introducing Our Ground Station Services

 Currently, Audacy owns and operates 3 ground stations - one in Napa Valley, California, and two other stations to commence commercial services in San Francisco, California, and Singapore, in 2019.

-Upon the launch of our space-based data relay system in late 2020, we will be expanding our network of ground stations to provide robust ground architecture for our relay satellites in medium Earth orbit.
+Upon the launch of our space-based data relay system, we will be expanding our network of ground stations to provide robust ground architecture for our relay satellites in medium Earth orbit.
 Learn more about the Audacy Architecture.

 Our gateways and operations centers are located right at the doorstep of high-availability internet backbone locations with superior data infrastructure.
 Network users can receive their data at any internet-enabled location in the world or take delivery with a customer-owned equipment rack directly within Audacy’s operations center for maximum security hardening.